Momentr (Full Case Study)

 Empowering personal input

-To establish clear preferences early, users are prompted to select their top activities before moving forward with planning.
+To establish clear preferences early, users are prompted to select their top priorities and activities before moving forward with planning.

 AI-generated vision board